St. Mary’s offers two weekend worship services.

 On the first Saturday of every month, join us after this service for a Wine and Cheese get-together.

 Sunday mornings at 9:00 a.m., in the Historic Church or St. George’s Chapel (in the Parish House).
-Please check the Event Calendar to see where this service will be held on a specific Sunday.

 This service is an expression of joyous worship, with music and the fullest expression of our community's spirit and liturgical gifts.